-Diluted earnings (loss) per share $(0.90) $0.35 $0.18 $0.94
+Diluted earnings (loss) per share $(0.87) $0.35 $0.20 $0.94

-(a) For the three months ended September 30, 2001, the dividends and conversion of the second preferred stock and the Series B Preferred Stock, stock options and equity instruments have been excluded from the computation because they are antidilutive.
-For the nine months ended September 30, 2001, the dividends and conversion of the second preferred stock and the Series B Preferred Stock have been excluded from the computation because they are antidilutive.
+(a) For the three months ended September 30, 2001, the dividends and conversion of the second preferred stock and the Series B Preferred Stock, stock options and equity instruments have been excluded from the computation because they are anti-dilutive.
+For the nine months ended September 30, 2001, the dividends and conversion of the second preferred stock and the Series B Preferred Stock have been excluded from the computation because they are anti-dilutive.

 (b) Restated (see Note 3).